glycerine/rbook/README.md

 ~~~

 We can invoke savePlot() to assign a filename,
-and then send the filename to minibook.
+and then send the filename to rbook.

-Our minibook may then wish to copy the file
+Our rbook may then wish to copy the file
 version of plots for safe keeping into the archive.

 Since sometimes plots are built up interactively, we